 There are several possible reasons why you can’t seem to fight fatigue.
 But before you even know what these causes are, it’s important to note that there are several things anyone can do to shake off low-energy levels.
 These include eating healthy, taking energy supplements, avoiding smoking and alcohol, and staying hydrated.

-While short-term remedies for frequent fatigue, such as energy supplements, can be effective, the best thing you can do for your health is to establish and treat the root cause of your tiredness.
+While short-term remedies for frequent fatigue, such as energy supplements, can be effective, the best thing you can do for your health is established and treat the root cause of your tiredness.
 That said, here are seven possible answers to your chronic exhaustion problem.

 Lack of enough sleep

-You should try to snag at least seven hours’ worth of Zs daily.
+You should try to snag at least seven hours’ worth of Zs daily, says academic.oup.com.
 Sleep is when your body and brain recharge, so it’s vital that you take your nightly rest seriously.

 Regardless of your gender, age, situation, or lifestyle, restful sleep is paramount for a fatigue-free body.
 If you’re not sleeping, fatigue could be the least of your worries.